• Skip to primary navigation

 Use Simple Syrup - You may be tempted to leave out the simple syrup in this recipe, especially if you typically enjoy less sweet drinks.
 But, adding sweetness gives balance to the flavor because our tastebuds do not easily recognize "sweet" when food is too cold.
 This is why sweeter slushies are so delicious.
 As they partially melt, they taste both sweet and refreshing!

-Add Acidic Juice - Just like for many sauces and dishes, a squeeze of lemon juice will add acid and balance to the flavor of a frozen drink.
+Add Acidity - Just like for many sauces and dishes, a squeeze of lemon juice will add acid and balance to the flavor of a frozen drink.
 In place of lemon juice use any other citrus fruit juice, or even pineapple juice to balance the flavors.

-Substitute Honey - Honey makes a terrific substitution for simple syrup.
-My personal favorite honey is orange blossom honey which tastes fantastic in this slushy.
+• Substitute Honey - Honey makes a terrific substitution for simple syrup.
+I like orange blossom honey which tastes fantastic in this slushy.

-My personal opinion is that pink moscato, with its general profile of peach and apricot notes with hints of cherry and berry, makes it a great choice for most wine slushies.
+I think pink Moscato with its general profile of peach and apricot notes with hints of cherry and berry, makes it a great choice for most wine slushies.
 But if you are craving a different summer fruit, here are a few substitutions and variations to try:

 FruitWineLiqueur